Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Ted Koppel became a prepper from reading this book.

-He and he yes, because it's he basically he said it's not it's not if the electoral grid is taken down, it's when.
+He and Yes, because it's basically he said it's not it's not if the electric grid is taken down.

-And and well, the for how long is the scary part because the for how long will at least especially if they go after the generators because the generators that they have, the generators that we these major these massive generators they have, we don't have backups.
+And well, the for how long is the scary part because the for how long will at least, especially if they go after the generators, because the generators that they have, the generators that we, these major, these massive generators they have, we don't have backups.

 Where are they made?